-In March 2023, the attorney general issued a notice that LGBTQ+ were no longer fully protected by non-discrimination and removed sexual orientation and gender identity from the mandatory fully covered section of nondiscrimination language and moved it to the "and in some instances" section with things like "pregnancy, parenthood and marital status" Alaska has 6 anti LGBTQ+ bills currently introduced.
+In March 2023, the attorney general issued a notice that LGBTQ+ were no longer fully protected by non-discrimination and removed sexual orientation and gender identity from the mandatory fully covered section of nondiscrimination language and moved it to the "and in some instances" section with things like "pregnancy, parenthood and marital status"

 Legal Status of the Transgender Community Alaskans can amend the gender markers on a birth certificate, though the original demarcation will still appear in fine print.
 The process requires a name change form and either a letter from a physician or a court-ordered gender-change form.
 Alaskans can amend the gender markers on a driver's license.
 It requires a name change and either a letter signed by a clinician that the applicant has undergone appropriate treatment or an updated birth certificate, U.S. Passport, or court order for gender change.
-Trans healthcare is specifically excluded from coverage under Alaska's Medicaid program.
-Three people sued the state in fall 2020 over the policy.
+Following a lawsuit in 2020, Alaska's Medicaid program must provide trans healthcare.
 There are no laws excluding trans healthcare from insurance, but there also aren't any laws mandating or protecting it.
-The case discussing anti-discrimination from Trans folks in Alaska: Fletcher v.
-State of Alaska is still open and has not been ruled on.
+In 2023, the state Board of Education and Early Development passed a non-binding resolution that barred transgender girls from participating on high school girls sports teams.
+HB40 was introduced in January of this year to designate sex for school-sponsored sports.
 Government Statements and Actions U.S. Sen. Lisa Murkowski was the third Senate Republican to publicly support marriage equality, back in 2013.
-Her current primary challenger, Kelly Tshibaka, is vocally homophobic and supports conversion therapy.

 The city of Ketchikan passed an ordinance in July 2020 prohibiting discrimination against LGBTQ+ people within the city limits, a backlash to a local florist refusing to sell flowers for a gay wedding.
 The mayor vetoed it the following month.
 The assembly overrode the veto.
-The City Council of Fairbanks, Alaska's second-largest city, passed LGBTQ+ anti-discrimination protections in February 2019, but the mayor vetoed them.
-Last year, the city's school district incorporated an LGBTQ+ literature course into its high school curricula.
-The city of Bethel also has a non-discrimination policy for city employees.
+The City Council of Fairbanks, Alaska's second-largest city, passed LGBTQ+ antidiscrimination protections in February 2019, but the mayor vetoed them.
+The city of Bethel has a non-discrimination policy for city employees.

 The city of Juneau elected its first out gay city assembly member in 2019 (Greg Smith), and successfully gained a city-sanctioned and installed rainbow crosswalk downtown in 2019.
 While Juneau has a non-discrimination ordinance now, there is nobody to enforce it should there be a complaint.
-Juneau also enjoys a robust annual Pride celebration, now in its 34th year (2020).
-In March 2020, a transgender state employee won a lawsuit against Alaska's health insurance provider for not covering her gender affirmation surgery.
-The State House introduced an LGBTQ+ equality bill in 2019 but is still languishing in committee.
+Juneau also enjoys a robust annual Pride celebration).
+HB99, a bill that would have prohibited discrimination based on sexual orientation or gender identity was introduced in 2023 but ultimately failed in 2024.
 State Attorney General Kevin Clarkson filed an amicus brief to the Supreme Court in summer 2019 in support of legalized employment discrimination against LGBTQ+ people.
 Clarkson has a long history of advocating for anti-LGBTQ+ discrimination.
-Alaska currently has 4 anti- LGBTQ+ bills moving through there state legislator.
+Currently, the ACLU is tracking 1 anti-LGBTQ bill in Alaska, HB 40, which would designate sex requirements for sports in schools.